Tigers GM Al Avila fired after 7 years, no playoffs - WHIZ News

 Avila’s chance to lead the team coincided with a rebuilding process that prevented him from making short-term moves to win.

+In hopes of long-term gain, Detroit dealt star pitcher Justin Verlander and All-Star outfielder J.D.
+Martinez in 2017, but the players the Tigers got in return didn’t end up helping in the majors.

+“I didn’t trade those players away,” Ilitch said.
+“Our general manager did.
+Al did.”

 The Tigers lost, a lot, and Avila attempted to lead a turnaround by drafting and developing players.
-The results haven’t been what the team hoped for, and now he’s out of a job.
+The results haven’t been what the team hoped for.

-Avila finally got the freedom to spend money this past offseason, but his two biggest investments haven’t panned out.
+Avila finally got the freedom to spend money this past offseason, but his two biggest investments haven’t panned out, either.

 Javier Báez, signed to a $140 million contract to address a desperate need at shortstop, has struggled in the field and at the plate.
 Earlier in the offseason, Avila gave Eduardo Rodríguez a $77 million, five-year contract, but the left-hander went on the restricted list due to personal matters in June and hasn’t worked his way back to Detroit.